e-up/eup-ipp-encoder/README.md

 ### `ipp.CONSTANTS`

 An object containing IPP constants.
-See `constants.js` for the complete list.
+The constants have been organized into several files:
+- `src/constants.ts` - Main export file
+- `src/tags.ts` - Delimiter tags and value tags
+- `src/operation-ids.ts` - IPP operation IDs
+- `src/status-codes.ts` - Status codes
+- `src/states.ts` - Printer and job states

+All constants are re-exported from the main module for convenience.

 ### `ipp.STATUS_CODES`

 Map of IPP status codes to descriptive strings.
-See `status-codes.js` for the complete list.
+See `src/status-codes.ts` for the complete list.

 ### `ipp.request.decode(buffer[, start][, end])`